 - Pain reaches the knees

-- Urinary incontinence – you pee unintentionally (even small amounts)
+- Urinary incontinence – you pee unintentionally (even in small amounts)

 - Difficulty urinating – passing urine is hard